mjbenefiel/Royal-Rumble-RPG/README.md

 ![alt text](https://raw.githubusercontent.com/mjbenefiel/unit-4-game/master/assets/images/readme.jpg "Royal Rumble")

+<h2> Project overview</h2>
+Let's get ready to rumble!
+This RPG game is set to an early '90s WWF theme and utilizes jQuery to offer a fun, unique stroll down memory lane for anyone who grew up in the '80s and '90s.
 <hr></hr>

 <h2> How it works </h2>
 Select your wrestler.
 Choose an opponent.
 Hit the attack button until you're defeated, or you defeat all your enemies.
 Last man standing wins!
 <hr></hr>